Senipah/VBA-Better-Array/docs/api/methods/Filter.md

 # Filter

 ## Description
-The `Filter()` method filters and returns the current array LowerBound on the specified filter criteria.
+The `Filter()` method filters and returns the current array based on the specified filter criteria.

 ### Note
 Provides ability to filter on variant arrays (not just with strings unlike the VBA version).